atscan/plcbundle-js/README.md

-# PLC Bundle V1 TypeScript Reference Implementation
+# PLC Bundle V1 Reference Implementation in TypeScript

 This script ([plcbundle.ts](plcbundle.ts)) is a compact, readable reference implementation for creating PLC Bundle v1 archives.
 It fetches operations from the PLC directory and generates a complete, verifiable repository of data bundles.